excalq/ansible-mac-dev/README.md

   3. Clone or download this repository to your local drive.
   4. Run `ansible-galaxy install -r requirements.yml` inside this directory to install required Ansible roles.
+  5. If Using OSX 14.0+ (Sonoma) and `use_sudo_local` is set in config.yaml:

+      1. Register your fingerprints in OSX settings.
+      2. Run `ansible-playbook main.yml --tags sudoers`
+      3. Run `sudo -v`, providing your fingerprint.
+This allows Ansible sudo access for 5 minutes within this terminal.
+      4. Run Ansible: `ansible-playbook main.yml`

+  6. If OSX <14 (Ventura, earlier) or not using `use_sudo_local`:

+      1. Optionally, set sudoers config to allow a passwordless use of sudo.
+It's better security practice to disable this afterward.
-  5. Run `ansible-playbook main.yml --ask-become-pass` inside this directory.
+      2. Otherwise, run `ansible-playbook main.yml --ask-become-pass` inside this directory.
 Enter your macOS account password when prompted for the 'BECOME' password.
+This will be necessary on each run of Ansible, unless the above approach is used.

 > Note: If some Homebrew commands fail, you might need to agree to Xcode's license or fix some other Brew issue.
 Run `brew doctor` to see if this is the case.